 Sensor-launched automations can add to your home's security by notifying you when motion, vehicles, door or gate openings, or water is detected.
-Even your Door Station (the Control4 intercom panel) can trigger events when a keypad button is pressed or the camera starts or stops detecting motion.
+Even your Door Station can trigger events when a keypad button is pressed or the camera starts or stops detecting motion.